-Matchroom boss Eddie Hearn has added his ‘Fight Camp’ garden venue to the list of possibilities for Anthony Joshua’s title defense against Kubrat Pulev.
+Matchroom boss Eddie Hearn has added his ‘Fight Camp’ garden venue to the possibilities for Anthony Joshua’s title defense against Kubrat Pulev.

 Joshua has been ordered to face the Bulgarian by the IBF since 2017, although several roadblocks have prevented the bout from happening.

-Injuries to Pulev, alongside the coronavirus outbreak, have made it nigh on impossible to get the fight over the line.
+Injuries to Pulev, alongside the coronavirus outbreak, have made it almost impossible to get the fight over the line.

 Hearn now hopes to seal a deal before the end of the year.
 He says the stage will be set for AJ no matter where it is.